wkaisertexas/wkaisertexas.github.io/src/content/project/random-url.md

 # Data Storage

-Data is stored on a *Postgress* instance which the python dyno interfaces with through Django's ORM.
+Data is stored on a *Postgress* instance which the Python server interfaces with through Django's ORM.

 # Code / Pseudo Code